 Many of those patients who have become critically infected had underlying medical conditions like diabetes and hypertension, or were older.
 Patients who are 80 years and older seem to have a fatality rate of 14%, whereas patients aged 10-39 have thus far had a fatality rate of 0.2%, which is almost the same as the fatality rate of the flu (0.1% in the US).
 Some experts believe that since the actual number of coronavirus cases may be higher than what’s been reported, the fatality rate might even be slightly lower.

-So, long story short, you probably shouldn’t be working yourself up into a frenzy about this virus.
+So, long story short, you probably shouldn’t be working yourself up into a frenzy about this virus, but you definitely shouldn’t be ignoring it.
 If you’re a millennial, you fall into the category with the lowest fatality rate, so your biggest concern in case of infection should actually be to not spread the virus to anybody else who may have a compromised immune system.

 Regardless, it’s horrible being sick, so of course you should do everything you can to keep yourself from catching it if you’re travelling to countries with cases of infection.
 Wash your hands well and often, and be mindful of the people around you.
-Keep calm and disinfect the surfaces around you where possible, but don’t let fear keep you from living your life.
+Keep calm and disinfect the surfaces around you where possible, and wear your mask.
 Rest assured, the team at Essential Millennial will be here to keep you informed of any further developments.

 All information for this article was sourced from the following links: